 This PGDip can be taken full-time for one year or part-time for two years.

-The course is designed to challenge preconceptions, broaden understanding and encourage reflection on the wider ethical implications of feminist research in the humanities, including power relations and your own positionality as a researcher.
+With a focus on humanities-informed approaches to scholarship, this course is designed to challenge preconceptions, broaden understanding and encourage reflection on the wider ethical implications of feminist research, including power relations and your own positionality as a researcher.

-The Diploma's modules will help you to interrogate key issues and concerns within women's studies.
+The Diploma's modules will help you to interrogate key issues and concerns within women's studies, as well as introducing you to creative and artistic research methods that you will be able to employ within the field.
 Particular attention is paid to the category 'women' and the concept 'gender', interpreted through an intersectional lens.
-You will be encouraged to adopt a reflexive practice and a critical awareness of the politics of research.
+You will also explore the potential of artistic practice and theory for feminist activism and scholarship.
+Finally, you will be encouraged to adopt a reflexive practice and a critical awareness of the politics of research.

 The programme's interdisciplinary and cross-cultural scope is inclusive to all students, regardless of background, culture or existing knowledge and competencies.
 We foster a diverse and engaging learning experience for all.